Peoria Riverfront Museum

-The Peoria Riverfront Museum is a private museum of art, science, history, and achievement located on the riverfront in downtown Peoria, Illinois in a building owned by the County of Peoria.
-The Museum has five major galleries and a dozen smaller display spaces for rotating exhibitions.
-It is also known for its 40-ft. dome Digistar 7 planetarium, and for film screenings on a 70 ft. flat screen, the largest in Illinois.
+The Peoria Riverfront Museum is a non-profit multidisciplinary museum of art, science, history, and achievement that promotes itself as the only museum of its kind in the United States.
+It is located on the Illinois river in downtown Peoria, Illinois.
+Representing a unique private/public partnership, the museum is privately funded by donors and members while operating in a building owned by the County of Peoria.
+The museum has five major galleries and more than 30 other smaller display spaces for constantly rotating exhibitions ranging from international blockbusters to displays from its permanent collection.
+It is also known for its 40 ft Digistar 7 dome planetarium and a film society using a 70 ft Giant Screen Theater, the largest known film society screen in the U.S.